 If a rack is not available, stick a toothpick into each piece of fruit and place other end of toothpick into hole of inverted wire strainer.
 Sprinkle with sugar after drying, or roll in sugar when partly dried.

-This easy gingerbread cookie recipe is a wonderful Christmas gift recipe, and although its title says "For the Children," adults like them too!
+This easy gingerbread cookie recipe makes a perfect edible Christmas gift recipe, and although its title says "For Children," adults love receiving these cookies too!

 The popular fondant flavors are: Wintergreen, colored pink; peppermint, uncolored; lime, colored green; orange, colored yellow or orange; and cassia or cinnamon, deep red.